Yaelwil/PolybotInfra/README.md

 # K8S Project

-In this project I utilize the modules I have made in the previous project (Terraform project) and create a fully K8S self-made cluster in 2 environment (Dev + Prod) using the same 3 EC2 instances (1 Control plane + 2 worker node).
+In this project I utilize the modules I have made in the previous project (Terraform project) and create a fully K8S self-made cluster in 2 environment (Dev + Prod) using the same 3 EC2 instances (1 Control plane + 2 worker node + 1 for jenkins pipelines).
 (Terraform project https://github.com/Yaelwil/INTPolybotServiceAWS)

 ## 1. Fully self-made k8s cluster